What is palm oil?

 What are the current regulations for labelling palm oil?

-Under current regulations palm oil does not have be labelled as palm oil.
-It can be labelled using generic terms such as 'vegetable oil'.
+Under current regulations palm oil can be labelled using generic terms such as 'vegetable oil'.
+However, food manufacturers can voluntarily label palm oil, or use sustainably sourced palm oil.

-Regulations also require the declaration of certain nutrients in the nutrition information panel
+Regulations do however require the declaration of certain nutrients in the nutrition information panel

 on food labels, including saturated fat.
 The total amount of saturated fat from all the ingredients in a food (including palm oil if it is used) must be declared.
 Using the nutrition information panel can help consumers make healthier food choices.